FACT-Finder-Web-Components/documentation/markdown/1.x/en/core-event-aggregator.md

-The `FFCommunicationEventAggregator` (**factfinder.communication.FFCommunicationEventAggregator**) is used to query the FACT-Finder APIs with an event based approach.
+The **FFCommunicationEventAggregator** (`factfinder.communication.FFCommunicationEventAggregator`) is used to query the FACT-Finder APIs with an event based approach.
 You can also hook into the communication pipeline.

 ## Fire Events
-To send query's to the FACT-Finder you need to fire event's via the `addFFEvent()` function.
-Internally the same method is used for all elements which communicate with the Fact-Finder.
+To send queries to FACT-Finder, you need to fire events via the `addFFEvent()` function.
+Internally, the same method is used for all elements which communicate with FACT-Finder.

 ### `addFFEvent(event)`
-Each event has a `type` which defines what API on the FACT-Finder is called and which other properties it operates on.
+Each event has a `type` which defines what API on FACT-Finder is called and which other properties it operates on.

 **NOTE**: Each property which is not a function or an object is translated to an http request parameter with a few exceptions: